curry-language/curry-info-system/specifications/ServerProtocol.md

 * RequestAllOperationsInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*
 * StopServer

+Output formats (*outform*) are:
+* `text` for plain text
-Output formats are: text for plain text, json for a json value and CurryTerm for a list of curry terms.
+* `json` for a json value
+* `curryterm` for a list of Curry terms

-Force options are: 0 for only lookup, 1 for lookup and generating if necessary, 2 for always generating.
+Force options (*force*) are:
+* 0 for lookup only
+* 1 for lookup and generating if necessary
+* 2 for always generating

 ## GetRequests *obj?*

-When you send this message to the server, it responds with lists of all available requests you can do for each kind of object.
-Alternatively you can also name a specific kind of object to only get the list of possible requests for that.
-The kinds of objects are Package, Version, Module, Type, Typeclass and Operation.
+When this message is sent to the server, it responds with lists of all available requests for each kind of object.
+Alternatively, one can also name a specific kind of object to get only the list of possible requests for that.
+The kinds of objects are `package`, `version`, `module`, `type`, `class`, and `operation`.

 ### Examples

-* GetRequests           - Returns all requests of all kinds of objects
+* `GetRequests`          - Returns all requests of all kinds of objects
-* GetRequests Package   - Returns all requests you can do for packages
+* `GetRequests package`  - Returns all requests for packages
-* GetRequests Type      - Returns all requests you can do for types
+* `GetRequests type`     - Returns all requests for types

 ## GetCommands

-When you send this message to the server, it answers with the list of avaible messages you can send to the server, including this one.
+When you send this message to the server, it answers with the list of avaible commands you can send to the server, including this one.

 ## RequestPackageInformation *outform* *force* *pkg* *[reqs]*